aminnairi/react-router/README.md

 ### Transition

 Support for the View Transition API is built-in and allows for painless and smooth view transition out-of-the-box.
-You can create your own transition animation, and the library also exports a `slideFadeTransition` ready to be used.
+You can create your own transition animation, and the library also exports several transitions ready to be used: `slideHorizontalTransition`, `slideVerticalTransition`, `crossFadeTransition`, and `scaleFadeTransition`.

 ### Error handling